thq12345/ServiceShare/README.md

 1. yarn install
 2. yarn start
 3. cd frontend => yarn install => yarn start
-4. you then can find this project running on the your **http://localhost:3000/**
+4. you then can find this project running on **http://localhost:3000/**

 ### Technologies we used:

 - Node+Express
-- React
+- React & React Router
 - Bootstrap
 - HTML+CSS+Javascript
 - MongoDB